Mar. 6, 2018.

 3. Contact your realtor.

-You can look up comparable properties on your own to complete the steps above, but it might be easier to reach out to your realtor, Kristin Vaughan at Cornerstone Home Lending, Inc., says.
+You can look up comparable properties on your own to complete the steps above, but it may be easier to reach out to your realtor, Kristin Vaughan at Cornerstone Home Lending, Inc., says.

 - Talk to your realtor and see if they’re willing to help you pull five comparable sales to show the county what your property is actually worth.

 - Ask your realtor if they think an appeal is worth it.

 “Realtors are typically the experts when it comes to value, so they should be able to lead you in the right direction,” Vaughan says.

 4. Contact your local assessor’s office again to set up an appointment to appeal.

 If the first three steps check out, meaning you believe you’ve missed some exemptions you’re entitled to or that your property value assessment is too high, you’re now ready to take step number four.